As a photographer, it is important to have terms and conditions (T&Cs) in place with your clients. Your T&Cs will make sure that:

 When you create an artistic work, including photographs, you automatically gain ‘moral rights’ over the work.
 If someone breaches your moral rights, you can enforce these rights.
 As a photographer, your moral rights in your photographs and artistic work are set out below.

-You may wish to insert a clause in your T&Cs that prohibits your clients from altering or distorting your work.
+You may wish to insert a clause in your T&Cs that prohibits your clients from altering or distorting your work in specific ways.
 This is important as your reputation is at stake.

 Liability

-Your T&Cs should contain clauses which exclude and limit your liability.
-‘Exclusions’ to your liability are a list of things which you and your client agree you will not be held responsible for.
+Your T&Cs should contain clauses that exclude and limit your liability.
+‘Exclusions’ to your liability are a list of things that you and your client agree you will not be held responsible for.
 For example, you might exclude your liability for:

-- any services you are not providing (e.g. services outside of the scope); and
+- any services you are not providing; and

 Key Takeaways

-As a photographer, it is important that you and your clients both clearly understand each other’s rights, especially the right to use the images and materials created.
-If you would like assistance reviewing your T&Cs, or preparing new T&Cs covering each of the items listed in this article, contact LegalVision’s contract lawyers on 1300 544 755 or fill out the form on this page.
+As a photographer, it is essential that you and your clients both clearly understand each other’s rights, especially the right to use the images and materials created.

 We appreciate your feedback – your submission has been successfully received.